William Waldegrave, Baron Waldegrave of North Hill: Early life

 Waldegrave is the nephew of the courtier Dame Frances Campbell-Preston and one of his sisters is Lady Susan Hussey, who became Baroness Hussey of North Bradley upon her husband's elevation to the House of Lords.

 Education

-Waldegrave was educated at Eton College, where he won the Newcastle Scholarship in 1965, and at the University of Oxford where he was an undergraduate student of Corpus Christi College, Oxford.
-During his study, he served for a term as president of the Oxford Union.
+Waldegrave was privately educated at Eton College, where he won the Newcastle Scholarship in 1965.
+He then studied at the University of Oxford where he was an undergraduate student of Corpus Christi College, Oxford.
+During his study, he served for a term as president of the Oxford Union and the Oxford University Conservative Association.
 Oxford was followed by Harvard University in the United States, on a Kennedy Scholarship.
 In 1971, he was elected a Prize Fellow of All Souls College, Oxford, and is now a distinguished fellow.

 Early career

 In 1971, Waldegrave was working at the Conservative Research Department; that March he was appointed to the Central Policy Review Staff (CPRS, also referred to as the 'Think-Tank').
 "He was from the beginning one of the most active 'philosophers' of the CPRS, and the proponent of strong views about its proper roles and functions".
 He was one of the few openly political members of the staff and was used by Victor Rothschild, head of the CPRS, as a link with both the Conservative party (then in government) and the outside, non-Civil Service world.
 He left in December 1973.